The Churchie Emerging Art Prize 2021

 Jayanto Tan

 Jayanto Tan was born and raised in a small town in North Sumatra, Indonesia.
-As a Chinese-Sumatran living in Sydney, his practice blends Eastern and Western mythologies with the reality of current events.
-His work has been shown at Verge Gallery, Firstdraft, 4A Centre for Contemporary Asia Art, the Australia-China Institute, the 66th Blake Prize, Incinerator Art Award, and the Fisher’s Ghost Art Award.
+As a Chinese-Sumatran living in Sydney, he blends Eastern and Western mythologies with the reality of current events.
+He has shown at Verge Gallery, Firstdraft, 4A Centre for Contemporary Asia Art, the Australia-China Institute, the 66th Blake Prize, Incinerator Art Award, and the Fisher’s Ghost Art Award.
 He won the 11th Small Sculpture Greenway Art Prize.
-Tan holds a Bachelor of Fine Arts and Master of Fine Arts from National Art School, Sydney.
+He holds a Bachelor of Fine Arts and Master of Fine Arts from National Art School, Sydney.

 Joanne Napangardi Wheeler

-Joanne Napangardi Wheeler was born in 1969 in Ntaria (Hermannsburg) and is the great granddaughter of renowned watercolourist Albert Namatjira.
-Wheeler is a Western Aranda speaking woman, who identifies with the West MacDonnell Range country of her mother’s family, and Kaltukatjara, her father’s country.
-She also retains strong links to Anmatyerr and Luritja Country through her extended family, travelling regularly (pre-COVID) to fulfill cultural and family obligations.
-Wheeler’s work focuses on her country of Ntaria, Palm Valley, Hermannsburg Community, Hermannsburg Mountain, and the Finke River, over different times.
-Her painting is notable for its confident mark making and dynamic composition.
-She combines Tjukurrpa and personal history narratives, contemporary figurative and traditional mark making, and stories from the past and the present.
+Joanne Napangardi Wheeler was born in 1969 in Ntaria (Hermannsburg) and is the great-granddaughter of renowned watercolourist Albert Namatjira.
+Wheeler is a Western Aranda-speaking woman, who identifies with the West MacDonnell Range country of her mother’s family, and Kaltukatjara, her father’s country.
+She also retains strong links to Anmatyerr and Luritja Country through her extended family, regularly travelling to fulfil cultural and family obligations.
+Her work focuses on her country of Ntaria, Palm Valley, Hermannsburg Community, Hermannsburg Mountain, and the Finke River.
+She combines Tjukurrpa and personal history narratives, contemporary figurative and traditional mark making, and stories from the past and present.

-Joanne Napangardi Wheeler was born in 1969 in Ntaria (Hermannsburg) and is the great granddaughter of renowned watercolourist Albert Namatjira.
-Wheeler is a Western Aranda speaking woman, who identifies with the West MacDonnell Range country of her mother’s family, and Kaltukatjara, her father’s country.
-She also retains strong links to Anmatyerr and Luritja Country through her extended family, travelling regularly (pre-COVID) to fulfill cultural and family obligations.
-Wheeler’s work focuses on her country of Ntaria, Palm Valley, Hermannsburg Community, Hermannsburg Mountain, and the Finke River, over different times.
-Her painting is notable for its confident mark making and dynamic composition.
-She combines Tjukurrpa and personal history narratives, contemporary figurative and traditional mark making, and stories from the past and the present.
+Joanne Napangardi Wheeler was born in 1969 in Ntaria (Hermannsburg) and is the great-granddaughter of renowned watercolourist Albert Namatjira.
+Wheeler is a Western Aranda-speaking woman, who identifies with the West MacDonnell Range country of her mother’s family, and Kaltukatjara, her father’s country.
+She also retains strong links to Anmatyerr and Luritja Country through her extended family, regularly travelling to fulfil cultural and family obligations.
+Her work focuses on her country of Ntaria, Palm Valley, Hermannsburg Community, Hermannsburg Mountain, and the Finke River.
+She combines Tjukurrpa and personal history narratives, contemporary figurative and traditional mark making, and stories from the past and present.

 Joanne Napangardi Wheeler